Frequently Asked Questions

 - Indication of which administrative cost structure described in Chapter 7, Section B, the DSGS provider has chosen

-- Description of how the applicant meets the eligibility requirements specific to the incentive option and how the applicant plans to implement the program under the incentive option, including details on how the applicant will allocate incentives to participants
+- Description of how the applicant meets the eligibility requirements specific to the participation option and how the applicant plans to implement the program under the participation option, including details on how the applicant will allocate incentives to participants

 - California Independent System Operator (CAISO) Demand Response Provider ID (DRP ID) and an attestation that the DRP has active proxy demand resources (PDRs)

-- Description of how the applicant meets the eligibility requirements specific to the incentive option and the applicant’s plans to implement the program under the incentive option, including plans to allocate incentives to participants
+- Description of how the applicant meets the eligibility requirements specific to the participation option and how the applicant’s plans to implement the program under the participation option, including plan to allocate incentives to participants

 - Description of the applicant’s plans to implement quality control on submetered charge and discharge data, including minimum standards for data completeness and quality

-- Description of how the applicant meets the eligibility requirements specific to the incentive option and the applicant’s plans to implement the program under the incentive option, including plans to allocate incentives to participants
+- Description of how the applicant meets the eligibility requirements specific to the participation option and the applicant’s plans to implement the program under the participation option, including plans to allocate incentives to participants

 - Description of the applicant’s plans to implement quality control on device level load data or smart thermostat runtime data, including minimum standards for data completeness and quality